cloudmaven/cloud101_costing/index.md

 ---
 layout: lesson
 ---
-This lesson will introduce you to three different cloud providers (AWS, Azure and Google Cloud), teach you how to provision virtual machines and storage services and use the provided command line tools.
+This lesson will teach you how to calculate costs and compare pricing between the different cloud providers.

 ---
 It is based on the lesson template used in [Data Carpentry]({{ site.dc_site }})